dhanekom/auth_api/README.md

 ```

 - Step 6: Install and start docker - this application uses a [Postgres testcontainer](https://golang.testcontainers.org/modules/postgres/).
-The docker image will automatically be pulled when you run tests
+The docker image will automatically be pulled when you run tests.

 - Step 7: Build the application